open-mmlab/mmengine/docs/en/get_started/15_minutes.md

 ## Build a Evaluation Metrics

 To validate and test the model, we need to define a **Metric** called accuracy to evaluate the model.
 This metric needs inherit from `BaseMetric` and implements the `process` and `compute_metrics` methods where the `process` method accepts the output of the dataset and other outputs when `mode="predict"`.
 The output data at this scenario is a batch of data.
 After processing this batch of data, we save the information to `self.results` property.
 `compute_metrics` accepts a `results` parameter.
 The input `results` of `compute_metrics` is all the information saved in `process` (In the case of a distributed environment, `results` are the information collected from all `process` in all the processes).
-Using these information to calculate and return a `dict` that holds the results of the evaluation metrics
+Use these information to calculate and return a `dict` that holds the results of the evaluation metrics

 ```python
 from mmengine.evaluator import BaseMetric